 Club members make up the staff of the Laurel Springs Vision and Voices Magazine published at the end of each semester.
 The club is for students who enjoy writing and reading poetry, fiction and non-fiction, and submitting photography to be published.
 Improve your creativity through peer editing and a monthly meeting.

-Club members meet, are provided a topic, and have to take either the pro or con position.
+When club members meet, they are provided a topic and must take either the pro or con position.
 Students are given a few minutes to do research, gather their arguments, and then debate the topic until consensus is reached.

-This club is for those who love nature, the Earth, and seek to find a closer connection with the Earth and the environment; individually and as a community.
+This club is for those who love nature, Earth, and seek to find a closer connection with Earth and the environment; individually and as a community.

 Film and Theatre Club

 This club is open to students who have an interest in stage theatre or the art of filmmaking.
-Discuss and learn various aspects of theatre and film including character development, script/screen writing and presentation.
+Members will discuss and learn various aspects of theatre and film including character development, script/screen writing, and presentation.
 Expertise or previous experiences are not pre-requisites for this club; whether you’re just starting out or already on your way, your participation is encouraged!

 Model United Nations Club

-This club engages in an authentic simulation of the UN by learning about the UN system, skills of debate, compromise, conflict resolution and negotiation.
+This club engages in an authentic simulation of the United Nations (UN) by learning about the UN system, skills of debate, compromise, conflict resolution, and negotiation.
 Model UN team members have fun learning about the workings of world diplomacy through the lens of current events.

-The music club is open those who love, create or live for music.
-Celebrate, educate, support, inspire, create, listen to and express your love of the spirit of music.
+This club is open those who love, create, or live for music.
+Celebrate, educate, support, inspire, create, listen to, and express your love for the spirit of music.